William Henry Blackmore: Lawyer

-William was born 2 August 1827 in Salisbury, Wiltshire, England, to a family claiming descent from the family of Sir Richard Blackmore, the English poet and physician.
+Blackmore was born 2 August 1827 in Salisbury, Wiltshire, England, to a family claiming descent from the family of Sir Richard Blackmore, the English poet and physician.
 His grandfather, The Reverend Richard Blackmore, was Rector of Donhead St Mary located on the edge of the Blackmore Vale.
 He attended King's College, Bruton, a public school in the neighbouring county of Somerset and then was articled to his uncle John Lambert of the Salisbury firm of solicitors Lambert and Norton.
 After qualifying in 1848 Henry joined the firm of solicitors Duncan, Squarey and Duncan in Liverpool, England and soon became a full partner of Duncan, Squarey and Blackmore.
 He was elected as a member of the American Philosophical Society in 1869.

 Social network and venture capitalisation

-Through several maritime compensation cases William developed contacts with Americans and their representatives; as well as British and European, investors, business and political leaders.
-An American lawyer, Cyrus Martin Fisher, showed William the large and immediate returns to assisting ventures to find capital.
-To this end William found his family and business connections useful.
+Through several maritime compensation cases Blackmore developed contacts with Americans and their representatives; as well as British and European, investors, business and political leaders.
+An American lawyer, Cyrus Martin Fisher, showed Blackmore the large and immediate returns to assisting ventures to find capital.
+To this end Blackmore found his family and business connections useful.
 In each deal the promoter either took fees, stock or both in exchange for placing bonds or shares with investors.
 He opened a second office in Founder's Court, Lothbury, London, had success in ventures in Europe and Africa and became well known in British and European investment circles.

-On 14 May 1851 William married Mary Sidford.
-The couple entertained many prominent people of the time at Shepley House in Carshalton, south of London, including: Oliver Wendell Holmes, Sr., Alfred, Lord Tennyson, "Mark Twain", John Russell Bartlett, Sir John Evans, Sir Arthur Church, the artist Ernest Griset, Sir John Lubbock, Colonel Lane Fox, Joseph W. Prestwick, and Charlotte Brontë.
+On 14 May 1851, Blackmore married Mary Sidford.
+The couple entertained many prominent people of the time at Shepley House in Carshalton, south of London, including: Oliver Wendell Holmes Sr., Alfred, Lord Tennyson, "Mark Twain", John Russell Bartlett, John Evans, Arthur Church, Ernest Griset, John Lubbock, 3rd Baronet, Colonel Lane Fox, Joseph W. Prestwick, and Charlotte Brontë.

 American investment

-On his first trip to America, 1863, William met with investors in New York and they developed a plan for investments in lands in Virginia, headed to Washington, D.C. in early 1864 with letters of introduction to senators, congressmen and President Abraham Lincoln.
-William made several trips to the United States to find investment opportunities, making additional deals with lands in Colorado and New Mexico and forming railway companies.
+On his first trip to America, 1863, Blackmore met with investors in New York and they developed a plan for investments in lands in Virginia, headed to Washington, D.C. in early 1864 with letters of introduction to senators, congressmen and President Abraham Lincoln.
+Blackmore made several trips to the United States to find investment opportunities, making additional deals with lands in Colorado and New Mexico and forming railway companies.

 General William Jackson Palmer needed financing for the Denver and Rio Grande Railroad which Blackmore placed primarily with a party of Dutch bankers.
 Blackmore became an investor in the United States Freehold Land and Emigration Company Limited which promoted emigration, particularly from the Netherlands and Germany, to the 500000 acre Costilla Estate in the San Luis Valley, Colorado Territory.